tiganov/phasar/README.md

 `$ sudo make install`

 Please be careful and check if errors occur during the compilation.

+#### IDEs
+I recommend using CLion since it is really easy to get a CMake project going with it.
+XCode is another alternative but is more tricky to setup CMake with.

+### Usage

 When using CMake to compile Phasar the following optional parameters can be used: